2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 2 Days in Amsterdam Itinerary for First-Timers

-Day 1: Explore the Heart of Amsterdam
+Day 1: Wander through the centre of Amsterdam

 A good breakfast will give you energy throughout the day.
 You can either grab something quick or make something at your accommodation.